graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 When using the `.AddSubscriptions()` extension method two seperate operations occur:

-1. The subscription server components are registered to the DI container, the graphql execution pipeline is modified to support registering subscriptions and a middleware component is appended to the ASP.NET pipeline to intercept and communicate the correct web socket connections.
+1. The subscription server components are registered to the DI container, the graphql execution pipeline is modified to support clients registering subscriptions and a middleware component is appended to the ASP.NET pipeline to intercept and communicate with web socket connections.

 2. A middleware component is appended to the end of the graphql execution pipeline to formally publish any events staged via `PublishSubscriptionEvent()`

-Some applications may wish to split these operations in different server instances for handling load or just splitting different types of traffic.
+Some applications may wish to split these operations in different server instances for managing load or just splitting different types of traffic.
 For example, having one set of servers dedicated to query/mutation operations (stateless requests) and others dedicated to handling subscriptions and websockets (stateful requests).

 The following granular configuration options may be useful:

 -   `.AddSubscriptionServer()` :: Only configures the ASP.NET pipeline to intercept websockets and adds the subscription server components to the DI container.
+Mutations found on this server instance will **NOT** be successful in publishing events.

 -   `.AddSubscriptionPublishing()` :: Only configures the graphql execution pipeline to publish events.
 Subscription creation and websocket support is **NOT** enabled.

 ## Security & Query Authorization

 Because subscriptions are long running and registered before any data is processed, the subscription server requires a [query authorization method](../reference/schema-configuration#authorization-options) of `PerRequest`.
-This allows the subscription query to be fully validated before its registered with the server.
-This authorization method is set globally at startup and will apply to queries and mutations as well.
+This allows the subscription to be fully validated before its registered with the server.
+This authorization method is set at startup and will apply to queries and mutations as well.
+It is because of this that it may be useful to split your mutations and subscriptions into different server instances for larger applications, as mentioned above, depending on your reliance on partial query resolution.

 This is different than the default behavior when subscriptions are not enabled.
 Queries and mutations, by default, will follow a `PerField` method allowing for partial query resolutions.

 :::caution
  Adding Subscriptions to your server will force the use of `PerRequest` Authorization